Wallingford Fire and Police Station

-It was designed by architect Daniel Riggs Huntington.
+It was designed by architect Daniel Riggs Huntington to house Seattle Fire Department's station #11 and the Seattle Police Department's station #6, which occupied the southern third of the building.
 It is a two-story 62x85 ft wood-frame building with a partial basement.
-It was built in 1913, then modified in 1921 when horse-drawn equipment was retired, then remodelled again in 1965.
+It was built in 1913, then modified in 1921 when horse-drawn equipment was retired, then remodeled again in 1965.